solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ## Motivation

-Currently, there is no way for dapp developers to enforce appropriate behavior and the way their contracts should be used.
+Currently, there is no way for dapp developers to enforce appropriate behavior in the way their contracts should be used.
 Bots spamming on dapps make them unusable and dapps lose their users/clients because the UX is laggy and inefficient.
 Unsuccessful transactions deny block space to potentially valid transactions which reduces activity on the dapp.
 For dapps like mango markets or